The Meat Smoking

 worked with cure for 30-45 days.
 Then they are smoked for at least 7 days

 and left in the smokehouse for another 6 months.
-"The Smithfield ham or a
+"The Smithfield

 reasonable facsimile is rather difficult to produce unless you have a